Code-Institute-Submissions/Grahamori-milestoneproject1/README.md

 ### 🎯 Skeleton(includes proposed deployment information):

 This website will be written using GitPod as per our course guidance so far.
 As suggested in our project ideas and overview, I have decided not to use GitHub pages to display my finished project.
 Instead I will be using Netlify which I have become very familiar with over the past few months whilst teaching myself to code.
-Netlify is easy to use and has a ton of great features including connecting to any GitHub repositary, Back-end email service, easy to drag and drop files/folders and free hosting.
+Netlify is easy to use and has a tonne of great features including connecting to any GitHub repositary, Back-end email service, easy to drag and drop files/folders and free hosting.

 I will be using an easy to use wireframe design tool called Balsamiq to design my website and will be linking images of these designs below.